-G17: Quantifying Good, Bad, and Ugly Submissions to Increase Program Effectiveness

-Track(s): IACUC Protocol Review; QA/QI and Postapproval Monitoring; Shared Research Oversight Challenges; HRPP/IRB Administration/Management and Process; IACUC Administration/Management and Process

-- •Recognize what features make a submission higher or lower quality - •Understand how to measure quality in numerical and descriptive ways - •Discuss how to use data about submission quality to effect change

-Target Audience(s): ACU/IACUC Directors; ACU/IACUC Administrators, Managers, and Staff; HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; QA/QI Professionals; Compliance Personnel; Researchers and Research Staff; IBC Administrators, Managers, and Staff; IBC Directors

-G18: Leadership in Action: Real-life Scenarios and Solutions

-Track(s): Leadership Development Skills; Shared Research Oversight Challenges Join this session for a snapshot of five successful leadership styles in action.
+G17: Harnessing Data to Drive IRB and IACUC Process Improvement Track(s): IACUC Protocol Review; QA/QI and Postapproval Monitoring; Shared Research Oversight Challenges; HRPP/IRB Administration/Management and Process; IACUC Administration/Management Approval times for IRB and IACUC proposals depend on several factors, including but not limited to submission quality and completeness, local institutional procedures and processes, reviewer subjectivity, and investigator response time.
+The session will discuss using data-driven approaches to guide IRB and IACUC process improvement with an overall goal of reducing submission approval times.
+Learning Objectives: •Understand the usefulness of data in measuring IRB and IACUC effectiveness and addressing investigator and institutional concerns - •Discuss a novel, data-oriented approach to measuring and quantifying IRB submission quality - •Discuss ways data can be used to drive operational change and improve submission approval times Target Audience(s): ACU/IACUC Directors; ACU/IACUC Administrators, Managers, and Staff; HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; QA/QI Professionals; Compliance Personnel; Researchers and Research Staff; IBC Administrators, Managers, and Staff; IBC Directors G18: Leadership in Action: Real-life Scenarios and Solutions Track(s): Leadership Development Skills; Shared Research Oversight Challenges Join this session for a snapshot of three successful leadership styles in action.
 Seasoned leaders will present on a leadership-related topic using a real-life experience.
 They will describe the actions taken, highlight leadership skills required for a successful outcome, and present key take home points.
 Time for questions will be reserved at the end.
+Learning Objectives:

-- Review situations where effective leadership is necessary to successful outcomes (e.g., conflict resolution, communication challenges, team development, etc.) - •Identify specific leadership skills that contribute to successful resolution of real life situations - •Learn how to cultivate leadership skills in yourself and others

-Target Audience(s): ACU/IACUC Administrators, Managers, and Staff; ACU/IACUC Directors; Compliance Personnel; HRPP/IRB Administrators, Managers, and Staff; HRPP/IRB Directors; IBC Administrators, Managers, and Staff; IBC Directors; Research Program Leadership and Institutional Officials

-G19: Collaboration through Communication: Building Rapport with Stakeholders and Others within your Circle of Influence

-Track(s): Leadership Skills Development; Communication With the Public; IACUC Basics; Advancing Equity and Justice in Research

-In this session, attendees will explore effective approaches to communication styles helpful for building and maintaining empowering relationships with colleagues, collaborators, and the public.
+•Review situations where effective leadership is necessary to successful outcomes (e.g., conflict resolution, communication challenges, team development, etc.) Identify specific leadership skills that contribute to successful resolution of real life situations Learn how to cultivate leadership skills in yourself and others Target Audience(s): ACU/IACUC Administrators, Managers, and Staff; ACU/IACUC Directors; Compliance Personnel; HRPP/IRB Administrators, Managers, and Staff; HRPP/IRB Directors; IBC Administrators, Managers, and Staff; IBC Directors; Research Program Leadership and Institutional Officials G19: Collaboration through Communication: Building Rapport with your Working Partnersce Track(s): Leadership Skills Development; Communication With the Public; IACUC Basics; Advancing Equity and Justice in Research In this session, attendees will explore effective approaches to communication styles helpful for building and maintaining empowering relationships with colleagues, collaborators, and the public.
 Attendees will receive takeaways that they can apply at work, and may use these skills to empower others and build trust within their communities when engaging in sensitive topics such as diversity, equity, inclusion, justice, and anti-nonhuman animal research sentiments.
-This session will be interactive, with a focus on takeaways that attendees can apply in both personal and professional
+This session will be interactive, with a focus on takeaways that attendees can apply in both personal and professional settings.
+Learning Objectives: